Wherever possible, communications between elements of the system use high-grade encryption.

 Outgoing Appliance CMDB Sync ports

-The BMC Atrium CMDB is built on the AR System platform, which uses a portmapper approach to do RPC calls in much the same way that WMI access occurs.
-As such, unless action is taken the ports used are 111 to contact the portmapper and an ephemeral port is used for the duration of the connection.
-You are advised to avoid having a firewall between the appliance and the CMDB unless your CMDB is set to use a fixed port by setting the ARTCPPORT variable.
+The BMC Atrium CMDB is built on the AR System platform.
+This uses a portmapper approach to do RPC calls in much the same way that WMI access occurs.
+As such unless action is taken the ports used will be 111 to contact the portmapper and an ephemeral port will be used for the duration of the connection.
+You would be advised to arrange your architecture to not have a firewall between the appliance and the CMDB unless your CMDB is set to use a fixed port by setting the ARTCPPORT variable.

 Incoming Windows Proxy / Outgoing Appliance ports

 The Windows proxies listen for incoming connections from appliances.
 Communication uses TLS 1.2 connections containing CORBA messages.
-You can configure the ports by using the Windows Proxy Manager.
-The default port numbers are:
+The ports in use can be configured using the Windows Proxy Manager, but the defaults are:

 |Active Directory Proxy|

 |4322||TLS/CORBA||Obsolete Workgroup Proxy|